 What Causes Gum Problems?

 The chief contributor to gum disease is poor oral hygiene.
 Of course, this is a situation that is easily treated by simply implementing a consistent daily oral hygiene program.
 However, some patients who are very faithful to oral hygiene still experience periodontal problems.
-Other contributing factors include hormonal changes brought on by pregnancy, puberty, or increased levels of stress.
-Some medications can have a side effect of gum problems.
-Nutritional deficiencies can also have a definite negative impact on gums.
+Other contributing factors include hormonal changes brought on by pregnancy, puberty, or increased levels of stress, certain medications, and nutritional deficiencies.

 The positive news is that the issues are typically treatable.
 Make sure to consult with your dentist if you see any of these symptoms.
 A variety of effective treatments are available.